logical/esp32-arduino/README.md

 trying to get to 300 baud but it would probably be better in hardware.

-Adding some extra files for backup and to help others.
+Adding some extra files for backup and to help others.This is my resume....

+I think that ADC 1 is not affected by wifi only ADC 2 so I will only use ADC 1, so I can add wifi.
+DAC or ADC can be controlled by I2S0 only so you can't add both on I2S.